Vaccine storage: History

-Recommended Storage Temperature
+Recommended storage temperature

 The cold chain has been one of the most reliable supply chains for transporting vaccines around the globe.
 Since vaccines are sensitive biological products, proper storage and handling of vaccines are important to ensure the potency of vaccines is not lost.
 Vaccines must be continuously monitored as each has different reactivity to low temperature, high temperature, and light.

 The majority of vaccines required storage temperature of +35° to +46 °F (+2° to +8 °C) and must not be exposed to freezing temperature.
 Temperature too cold can result in an irreversible reaction that reduces vaccines potency and loss in adjuvant effect.
 Certain vaccines contain adjuvants (aluminum) that will precipitate when exposed to freezing temperatures.
 Temperature too hot could also result in wanted viruses permanently degrading and losing potency.
 However, the effects are usually smaller, gradual, and predictable than from freezing temperatures.
 Visible signs of physical changes after exposure to undesirable temperature are not necessary to result in a decrease of vaccine potency.

-Vaccine Storage and Handling Requirements
+Vaccine storage and handling requirements

 Health facilities use storage called purpose-built units (also referred to pharmaceutical-grade units).
 These refrigerators or freezers are specifically designed for the storage of biologics, including vaccines.
 These units differ from standard household-grade units since it has microprocessor-based temperature control with a digital temperature sensor (thermistor, thermocouple, or resistance temperature detector), and fan-forced air circulation to promote uniform temperature around the unit.
 These storage are usually a stand-alone refrigerator or freezers because they perform better at keeping the temperature constant.

 A Household-grade refrigerator can also be an acceptable alternative to purpose-built units.
 However, the freezer compartment of this type is not recommended to store vaccines, and vaccines should be stored centrally inside the refrigerator.
 Many combination units cool the refrigerator using air from the freezer, resulting in different temperature zones inside the fridge.
 Placing vaccines near the cold air output from the freezer could cause too low temperature, and placing it at the very bottom could cause too high temperature.
 It is important not to place vaccines near the storage unit doors because it affects the temperature and exposes vaccines to light, reducing potency for some vaccines.

-Types of Vaccine Storage
+Types of vaccine storage

 WHO has set standards to ensure the cold chain types of equipment can sustain different vaccines in health facilities.

 Refrigerators

 Refrigerators are the most common type of storage in health facilities as they can hold many vaccines in one single unit.
-This storage will help temperature-sensitive vaccines to withstand their components, and the surrounding area will always remain between +2° to +8 °C. In developed countries, electric refrigerators (compression units) are wildly used as there is an electricity supply for at least 8 hours per day.
+This storage will help temperature-sensitive vaccines to withstand their components, and the surrounding area will always remain between +2° and +8 °C. In developed countries, electric refrigerators (compression units) are wildly used as there is an electricity supply for at least 8 hours per day.
 If the country doesn't have sufficient electricity, the solar energy refrigerator (photovoltaic units) or bottled gas/kerosene (absorption units) is also reliable.
 It is important to keep the desired temperature in any of the models in any circumstances and should not be changed.